-Marketing to kids is made more difficult by the fact that you have to appease not one but two people: the child and the parent.
+Authors know and agree that marketing their work is a challenge.
+For many the biggest challenge.
+Well, marketing a children’s book is more difficult because you have to appease not one but two people: the child and the parent.
 Because of this two-pronged approach, marketing kid’s books can be tricky.
 So here are some handy tips to consider:

-Build a Robust Website: All authors could benefit from a good website, and children’s book authors are no exception.
+All authors could benefit from a good website, and children’s book authors are no exception.
 Make it easy for parents and educators to know if your book is appropriate for a child by outlining the book’s story and themes, providing your bio, and surfacing any quotes from other authors, teachers, or librarians.
 Additionally, consider putting up downloadable activities, or a reading group guide, that teachers can use in their classroom.
-Here is a great example: TraceyJaneSmith.com.

 These are just a few tips for children’s book authors but there are many more.
 Care to share any of your own, Lulu authors?

 Jessica Schein writes for the Lulu Blog – Archived